28/DemoClojure/README.md

 This is a simple console application for creating and storing ringtones written in Clojure.
 This is acctualy a simulation of the console app(like in terminal or cmd).
-It's called democlojure(for a lack of a better name) because it's my first Clojure application.
+It's called democlojure(for a lack of a better name) because it's my first Clojure application and it was my first Clojure assignment for school.

 The further development of this application is stopped except for maybe some minor adjustments.